dewitters/rpg-playground-user-manual/docs/70-educators/50-lesson-plans/index.md

 While RPG Playground can be beneficial at various educational levels, its alignment with the developmental and curricular needs of middle school students makes it particularly effective in this context.
 A period when they are capable of more complex thinking and problem-solving but still benefit greatly from interactive and engaging learning methods.

-RPG Playground offers a blend of creative, cognitive, and technical learning opportunities that can significantly enhance education across multiple subjects:
+RPG Playground offers a blend of creative, cognitive, and technical learning opportunities:

-- **ELA**: Creative Writing and Narrative Development
+- **English Language Arts (ELA)**: Creative Writing and Narrative Development
     - Objective: Students write and design an interactive story with multiple plot branches.
     - Activity: Using RPG Playground, students create characters, dialogue, and branching storylines that align with narrative writing standards.
 - **Social Studies**: Historical Simulations